ForomePlatform/anfisa/doc/dev/concepts/filters_reg.rst

 otherwise only update logic is possible without any guarantee.

-If the user selects a filtering property, and the client does not have its status descriptor yet, the Current Condition area needs to keep state "Loaging information..." until the request :doc:`../rest/statunits` with the required descriptor is being completed.
+If the user selects a filtering property, and the client does not have its status descriptor yet, the Current Condition area needs to keep state "Loading information..." until the request :doc:`../rest/statunits` with the required descriptor is being completed.

 Enumerated properties in Current Condition area